MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap10-allowexternalcontent.md

 ## Remarks

 The **uap10:AllowExternalContent** element contains a boolean value.
-For more information about the use of the element, see [Grant identity to unpackaged desktop apps](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps).
+For more information about the use of the element, see [Grant package identity by packaging with external location](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps).

 ## Requirements